TheoristMC/worlds-frvr-wiki/docs/index.md

-# Welcome to the Worlds FRVR Wiki.
+# Welcome to the Worlds FRVR Wiki

 Worlds FRVR is a crafting-based exploration game developed by FRVR, available on various platforms including Google Play and App Store.
 In this multiplayer real-time game, players can join others from around the world in various thematic maps and design their own worlds.